tomtana/python-glinet/docs/README.rst

 ^^^^^^^^^

 You can also show the docstring by appending a ``?`` to the method.
-It will show all the parameter and usage examples.
+It will show all the parameters and usage examples.

 .. code:: text